Maruti grand vitara Delta user review: Should you buy?

 The experience of considering Jimny reminded me of when we went to buy the Maruti Suzuki A-Star but the feeling of owning it became so weird that we ended up booking Zen Estilo.

-I took a test drive of the Grand Vitara, and it felt sensible.
-Other than my diehard love for the Gypsy, I had no compelling reason to buy the Jimny.
-I knew the Hyundai Creta was another great option, but the stance and road presence of the Grand Vitara seemed more elegant.
-While this is a personal and subjective viewpoint, I didn't give it a second thought.
-Both the Fronx and Grand Vitara are serious contenders, with Maruti addressing many safety concerns, making the Grand Vitara a good choice.
+I took a test drive of the Grand Vitara, and it felt like a sensible choice.
+Beyond my diehard love for the Gypsy, there wasn’t a compelling reason for me to buy the Jimny.
+While I knew the Hyundai Creta was another strong contender, the stance and road presence of the Grand Vitara felt more elegant and refined.

 Why I went for Delta variant